Travimadox/STM32SESNSEHAT/SESNSEHATSETUP.md

 Please note, the codebase is written in C. However, contributions in C++ or Embedded Rust are welcome.

+**Software terminal emulator**

+The examples provided here are based on the Tera Term ,however the other software terminal emulators should work too.
+- Tera Term
+- Real Term
+- PuTTY
+- OpenSSH
+- KiTTY

 ## Setting up STM32 Peripherals:
 To set up the STM32 peripherals check:[Setting up STM32 peripherals](https://github.com/Travimadox/STM32SESNSEHAT/blob/main/Firmware/STM32SETUP.md)